Bikeman868/NPL/docs/LANGUAGE.md

 Like many programming systems, NPL has a package manager and public/private repositories of shared code that you can incorporate into your solution.

-An NPL package it contains a number of networks.
-For most packages, one of these networks is designed to be used form other applications, and the rest are considered internal to the package
+An NPL package contains a number of networks.
+For most packages, one of these networks is designed to be used from other applications, and the rest are considered internal to the package

-The recommended best practice it to put everything in the package into a namespace that includes your organization name, and is unique.
+The recommended best practice is to put everything in the package into a namespace that includes your organization name, and is unique.
 Networks and message types intended for consumers of your package should be defined directly within this top level namespace.